justin13601/AnnoDash/README.md

 #### Using APIs:

-Please define your API keys (OpenAI, CohereAI, NLM UMLS) as environment variables prior to running the dashboard.
-This can be done explicitly via the provided Docker command or Docker Compose file below.
+If desired, please define your API keys (OpenAI, CohereAI, NLM UMLS) as environment variables prior to running the dashboard.
+This can be done explicitly via editing the Docker Compose file below.

 <p align="right">(<a href="#top">back to top</a>)</p>